charlielobster/CUDA_NekRS/README.md

     PATH=/usr/local/cuda-12.8/bin:/opt/ucx-1.20.0/bin:/opt/openmpi-5.0.8/bin:/opt/occa/:...
     OCCA_HOME=/opt/occa

 Use the script before running programs in NekRS, or add its contents to your .profile for terminal initialization.
+If you cloned this repo, type this:

+    echo . ~/repos/CUDA_NekRS/CUDA_NekRS_vars.sh >> ~/.profile

 ### 4.9 Install gdrcopy (optional)